ysreddy337/jeditlatest/doc/README.txt

 Before reporting a problem with jEdit, please make sure it is not actually a Java bug, or a well-known problem.

+- If you get an OutOfMemoryError while editing a large file, even if your computer has a large amount of RAM present, increase the Java heap size.

+  - On Windows, edit the `jEdit.bat' file and change the line that looks like so:

+    set JAVA_HEAP_SIZE=16

+  - On Unix, edit the `jedit' shell script and change the line that looks like so:

+    JAVA_HEAP_SIZE=16

+  In both cases, replace `16' with the desired heap size, in megabytes.
+  For best results, use a heap size of about 2.5 times the largest file size you plan to edit.

 - You must rebuild the mode cache with the `Utilities->Reload Edit Modes' command after adding or removing edit modes, otherwise jEdit will not